onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 Copy your transaction ID and go to the Flowscan Testnet Cadence block explorer: [Flowscan Cadence].

 Pasting your transaction ID into the search bar will show you the transaction details, including the Cadence script, execution status, and event logs.
-Click on the "EVM" tab to view the EVM transactions batched in the Cadence transaction.
+Click on the `EVM` tab to view the EVM transactions batched in the Cadence transaction.

 ![Embedded EVM transactions on Flowscan](./evm-embed-flowscan.png)